FlamingoZh/fmri_speech/Readme.md

 conda install numpy scipy matplotlib jupyterlab pytables   # install some Python packages pip install pycortex   # install pycortex using pip (because it is not available in conda)
 ```
-Again, feel free to drop an email to Yuchen Zhou (zhouyuchen@cmu.edu) if you encounter any problems.
+Again, feel free to drop an email to me (zhouyuchen@cmu.edu) if you encounter any problems.

-## Launching Jupyter Lab to start exploring the code
+## Launching Jupyter Lab and run the code

 Now everything is set.
 Make sure you have activated the conda environment (you should see something like `(fmri_speech) username ~ %` in your Anaconda prompt or terminal, if not, enter ``conda activate fmri_speech``), then use ``cd`` command to navigate to the downloaded git repo, and run